DT021/invis/README.md

 k = kls(0) # ERROR: must be an integer >= 1
 ```
-*(Notice that we didn't had to import *NATURAL_NUM*, the same way that we didn't had to import *NP_ARRAY* , once they are defined in the "_invis.py" module,  then they become available to all classes that derive from Invis)*
+*(Notice that we didn't had to import NATURAL_NUM, the same way that we didn't had to import NP_ARRAY , once they are defined in the "_invis.py" module,  then they become available to all classes that derive from Invis)*

 ### Now let's define two classes in two separate modules
 *(And have the second module only accept objects that are of the type defined in the first module.)*